Sidney Prescott: Appearances

 Sidney Prescott first appeared in the 1996 film Scream as a teenager attending the fictional Woodsboro High School.
 After a series of brutal murders occur on the anniversary of her mother's death, the killer begins targeting Sidney herself with attacks and taunting phone calls.
-She has appeared in the first six of the seven Scream films to date and is mentioned in the sixth.
+She has appeared in the first five and the seventh film in all of the seven Scream films to date and is mentioned in the sixth.

 Films

 Sidney Prescott's first cinematic appearance was in the film Scream (1996) as a 17-year-old high school senior in the fictional town of Woodsboro, California.
 During a spree of grisly murders, she begins to receive taunting and threatening phone calls from Ghostface, who claims to have knowledge of the brutal rape and murder of Maureen Prescott (Lynn McRee), Sidney's mother, which occurred one year prior to the events of the film, a murder that is blamed on Cotton Weary (Liev Schreiber).
 Suspicion falls on several characters before her boyfriend Billy Loomis (Skeet Ulrich) and his friend Stu Macher (Matthew Lillard) are revealed to both be the killers.
 Billy states his motivation as revenge following his mother abandoning him over his father's affair with Maureen.
 With help from Gale Weathers (Courteney Cox), Sidney is able to fight back against Stu and Billy, even using the killer's own tricks against them, and manages to kill them both and survive the events of the film.

 Scream 2 (1997) picks up two (Note: The film was released less than a year after the previous film, but takes place two years later according to the film's dialogue.) years later.
 In her second appearance, Sidney is a student at the fictional Windsor College where a copycat series of Ghostface murders occur.
 The killers again taunt 19-year-old Sidney and murder her friends including fellow Woodsboro survivor, Randy Meeks before her friend Mickey (Timothy Olyphant) reveals himself as the killer and murders her new boyfriend, Derek (Jerry O'Connell), in front of her.
 Mickey states his motivation as the infamy that will come from his exploits including the murder of Sidney.
 He is the accomplice to Mrs. Loomis (Laurie Metcalf), seeking revenge against Sidney for the death of her son Billy.
+Mrs. Loomis also admits to Sidney on how she killed Randy Meeks for badmouthing her son Billy.
 However, Mrs. Loomis betrays and seemingly kills Mickey, intending to disappear without trace after killing Sidney, but before she can enact her plan, Cotton intervenes and shoots her, saving Sidney.
 Then Mickey jumps up to do one last scare, and Sidney and Gale shoot him multiple times, finally killing him.
 Sidney then shoots Mrs. Loomis in the head just in case.